Book an appointment with a SAIT learning strategist

 Mind mapping is quite similar to chains or flow charts.
 You start with a main topic in the middle of your page and then branch out to groups of related ideas.

-Do you like the Cornell method or mind-mapping approach?
-Download our templates below to help you get started.
+Do you like the mind-mapping approach?
+Download our template below to help you get started.

 Note-taking is a multi-step process (pre-class, during, and after) that helps you identify and understand content prior to studying for tests and quizzes.
 If you're interested in a summary of the information in this section, please download the handout below.